shunqiliu/Job-search-recommendation/README.md

 The raw data comes from Upenn courses, which cannot shown to public.

 The genism model comes from GoogleNews-vectors-negative300.bin, which can be found at: https://code.google.com/archive/p/word2vec/.
-And a kaggle project: https://www.kaggle.com/rtatman/how-semantically-similar-are-two-job-titles
+And the kaggle project: https://www.kaggle.com/rtatman/how-semantically-similar-are-two-job-titles

 ## jr_baseline
 jr_baseline.py is the code about baseline method and adding labels on unsupervised data.